projectcalico/calico/docs/Building.md

  1. The `calico/node` Docker image which contains the Calico services.
  2. The `calicoctl` control binary to control your Calico-enabled cluster from the CLI.

-## Building the Docker Image
+## Building the Docker Image and calicoctl

  From the root directory of the checked out repository, run

-    ./build_node.sh
+    sudo make binary

-This builds the Dockerfile giving it the name `calico/node:latest`, which is the default image name `calicoctl` will look for when starting Calico services.
+This builds the `calico/node` Docker image as well as the `calicoctl` command line tool.
+The Docker image is created by building the Dockerfile, giving it the name `calico/node:latest`, which is the default image name `calicoctl` will look for when starting Calico services.

-## Building `calicoctl` CLI Tool - mainline

-    ./create_binary.sh

 ## Building `calicoctl` CLI Tool - virtualenv